Florida Accredited Medical Assistant Schools and Programs

 10. Lively Technical College

-Lively Technical College offers a certificate in medical assisting at its Tallahassee, Florida campus.
-Students are required to take placement testing prior to admission to the program.
-Once admitted to the medical assisting course, students learn a combination of clinical and administrative skills, while also learning about public and community health issues.
+Lively Technical College offers a certificate in medical assisting at its Tallahassee, Florida, campus.
+Students are required to take placement testing before admission to the program.
+Once admitted to the medical assisting course, students learn clinical and administrative skills while learning about public and community health issues.
 Students may take certification exams upon graduation.

 11. Eastern Florida State College

 Located in Cocoa, Florida, Eastern Florida State College offers a certificate in medical assisting.
-Students have a clinical-focused education with instruction in clinical practice, electrocardiography, and pharmacology and medication administration.
+Students have a clinical-focused education with instruction in clinical practice, electrocardiography, pharmacology, and medication administration.
 Front office instruction includes medical billing and medical records.
-Brevard allows entrance to the program three times per year and graduates are eligible to take the CMA exam.
+Brevard allows entrance to the program three times yearly, and graduates are eligible to take the CMA exam.

 12. Keiser University

-Keiser University offers a 60 credit-hour Medical Assisting Associate of Science (AS) degree program.
-The program is available at their Fort Lauderdale campus as well as the Fort Lauderdale Online Division, and at the Fort Myers, Lakeland, and Naples campuses.
-The program seeks to prepare students to perform a wide variety of clinical duties such as giving injections, taking patient histories, performing electrocardiograms, and much more.
-After successful completion of the program, students will be well prepared to take and pass the Registered Medical Assistant (RMA) credentialing examination administered by the American Medical Technologists (AMT).
+Keiser University offers a 60-credit-hour Medical Assisting Associate of Science (AS) degree program.
+The program is available at their Fort Lauderdale campus, the Fort Lauderdale Online Division, and the Fort Myers, Lakeland, and Naples campuses.
+The program seeks to prepare students to perform various clinical duties such as giving injections, taking patient histories, performing electrocardiograms, and much more.
+After completing the program, students will be well prepared to take and pass the Registered Medical Assistant (RMA) credentialing examination administered by the American Medical Technologists (AMT).

 13. Atlantic Technical College

 Atlantic Technical College offers students a 12-month medical assistant program at its campus in Coconut Creek.
-The 1300 clock-hour program which meets Monday through Friday from 7:05am to 1:50pm is designed to train students to effectively carry out both clerical and clinical procedures within the setting of a doctor’s office.
-The program is composed of courses like infection control methods, x-ray procedures, medical terminology, and more.
-In addition to the in-class lecture/didactic portion of the course there’s a 200-hour hands-on clinical experience practicum.
+The 1300 clock-hour program, which meets Monday through Friday from 7:05 am to 1:50 pm, is designed to train students to effectively carry out both clerical and clinical procedures within the setting of a doctor’s office.
+The program comprises courses like infection control methods, x-ray procedures, medical terminology, and more.
+In addition to the course’s in-class lecture/didactic portion, there’s a 200-hour hands-on clinical experience practicum.

 14. Erwin Technical College

 Erwin Technical College offers students a 15-month medical assistant certificate program at its campus in Tampa Bay.
-The 1300 clock-hour program consists of two sections – didactic and practical training.
-Courses are held from Monday to Friday from 8am to 2pm.
-After successful completion of the didactic portion of the program, students are required to complete a 200-hour externship (practical training portion) at a doctor’s office or in some other healthcare setting.
+The 1300-clock-hour program consists of two sections – didactic and practical training.
+Courses are held from Monday to Friday from 8 am to 2 pm.
+After successfully completing the didactic portion of the program, students must complete a 200-hour externship (practical training portion) at a doctor’s office or in some other healthcare setting.
 In total, the program costs roughly $4,396.

 Search Medical Assistant Programs